Brightgate/product/doc/README.md

 screenshots with those included.

-Screenshots need not have borders, and in general it is better that they don't, as the doc css rules automatically includes them.
+Screenshots need not have borders, and in general it is better that they don't, as the doc CSS rules automatically includes them.